shawngraham/5706-source/content/docs/tutorials/collectionsbuilder.md

 When you made all of those changes ('commits', remember), you triggered Github to try to run its default Jekyll engine on the code. **This will not work**.
 Instead, we're going to give Github some special instructions - called 'actions' - to get Github to do things the way we want (full documentation of this step is [here](https://collectionbuilder.github.io/cb-docs/docs/deploy/actions/)).

 Back on the home page for your repository, you're going to create a special file.
 Click "add file > create new file".
+Type in the following exactly as the file name:
+ `.github/workflows/jekyll.yml`

-Type in the following exactly as the file name: `.github/workflows/jekyll.yml` **yes that is a period in front of the word github!** Then, in the editor window, paste the following:
+ **and yes that is a period in front of the word github!** Then, in the editor window, paste the following:

 ```
 name: build site with jekyll and deploy on github pages